chain4travel/camino-network-runner/README.md

 ## Overview

-This is a tool to run and interact with a local Avalanche network.
+This is a tool to run and interact with a local Camino network.
 This tool may be especially useful for development and testing.

 ## Installation